 Of course, there are also people at RWTH who do not identify as male or female.
-Data collection is currently being revised so that in the future, the total number of students and employees will also include the option of "non-binary".
+Data collection is currently being revised so that in the future, the total number of students and employees will also include the options of "non-binary" and "prefer not to say".
 No other details are shown for data protection reasons.

 The annual Gender Ticker provides an overview of the proportions of men and women in the various University groups, such as students, doctoral candidates, junior professors, et cetera.